Jubileum schild 1950-2025 Roots and Wings Discover our 75th anniversaryArrow

 #

-Danny was born and raised in Germany with South Korean parents.
+Danny Han was born and raised in Germany with South Korean parents.
 He studied at the International College of Management in Sydney.
 It was there that he became fascinated by the taste complexity of food and drinks, the perceptions and (social) experiences it can create for people, and the deeper meaning and connection with dedicated environments.
-Danny is also senior researcher at Breda University of Applied Sciences and serves on the board of the GFBA and EuroCHRIE.
+Danny is also a senior research associate at the University of Johannesburg and a founding member of the Creative Augmented and Virtual Reality Hub and Vice President of the International Association of Immersive Technology Innovation (IAITI).

 #